iandai/RTOverlayWindow/README.md

 ============

 RTOverlayWindow creates an overlay window which fills the entire screen with another UIWindow.
 Handles view's orientation automatically.
+RTOverlayWindow tries to learn from the implementation of UIAlertView.

-RTOverlayWindow works on iOS 6 ~ iOS 9.
+RTOverlayWindow works on iOS 8 ~ iOS 9.

 Usage